All Episodes

 Do you support energy independence?

-And I asked you, he said yes.
+And I asked him, he said, yes.

-I said, Well, why isn't it getting done?
+I said, well, why isn't it getting done?

 Why didn't you have a bill ready?

-Because and he gave an explanation.
+And he gave an explanation.

 I'll play it for you.